rushilsrivastava/image_search/README.md

 *Why do I ask for the url parameter?*
  - I am using the URL parameter so the user can specify tag searches as well (the rectangular suggestions on the top for google)

+## Disclaimer

+This program lets you scrape many images from Bing and Google.
+Please do not download any image violating its copyright terms.
+Google Images and Bing Images are merely search engines that index images and allow you to find them.
+Neither Google nor Bing produce these images, and as such, they don't warrant a copyright on any of the images.
+The original creators of the images own the copyrights.

+Images published in the United States are automatically copyrighted by their owners, even if they do not explicitly carry a copyright warning.
+You may not reproduce copyright images without their owner's permission, except in "fair use" cases.
+You could risk running into lawyer's warnings, cease-and-desist letters, and copyright suits.
+Please be careful, and make sure your are not violating any laws!